yard

 Spots and blotches stand out more on white petals and foliage, so you notice problems faster.
 The upside is you can act early before pests and diseases spread through the whole bed.

-Soft-bodied pests like aphids and thrips love tender white blooms on roses, clematis vines, and annuals.
+Soft-bodied pests like aphids and thrips love tender white blooms on roses and clematis vines.
+Annuals can be just as tempting.
 You will often spot them first on the lightest petals or along pale new growth.

 Check backs of petals and buds weekly.
 A quick rinse with the hose can knock off mild infestations.
 For heavier pressure, pair physical removal with safe sprays recommended in natural garden pest methods instead of jumping straight to harsh chemicals.